1v1 attack to defence transition drill

 - A player on the other team runs across the opposition zone to stop the attack.

-- The attacking player can only shoot once they passed the red cone (middle of the zone).
+- The attacking player can only shoot once they run past the red cone (middle of the zone).

 - The defending player is not allowed sliding tackles.